Chinese hospital ship Daishan Dao: History

 The following year during Mission Harmony-2015, Peace Ark visited Australia, Barbados, French Polynesia, Grenada, Mexico, Peru, and the United States.
 It provided medical services and physical examinations for 17,838 people and performed 59 surgeries.

 In 2017, Peace Ark traveled to Africa for Mission Harmony-2017, pausing at Djibouti (treating 7,841 Djiboutians), Sierra Leone, Gabon, the Republic of the Congo (treating 7,508 Congolese), Angola, Mozambique (treating 9,881 Mozambiquans), and Tanzania (treating 6,421 Tanzanians).

 On June 29, 2018, Peace Ark set sail from a military port in Zhoushan, Zhejiang, to provide humanitarian medical services to 11 countries including Papua New Guinea, Vanuatu, Fiji, Tonga, Colombia, Venezuela, Grenada, Dominica, Antigua and Barbuda, and Ecuador, to carry out Mission Harmony-2018.
 It was also invited to Chile to participate in the celebration of the 200th anniversary of the founding of the Chilean Navy.
 On August 9 Peace Ark left the port of Suva, ending its 8-day visit to Fiji.
 On September 22, it arrived at the port of La Guaira and began an eight-day visit to Venezuela.
 On November 15, it arrived at the port of Guayaquil for an eight-day visit to Ecuador.
-On December 8, the visit to Chile ended and the ship left the port of Valparaiso to return home.
+On December 8, the visit to Chile ended and the ship left the port of Valparaíso to return home.
 On December 29, the Navy awarded Peace Ark a collective first-class merit.
 During the visits, a total of 50,884 people were diagnosed and treated, 26,231 people were assisted in examinations, 288 surgeries were performed, more than 20 joint emergency medical rescue drills, academic exchanges, and cultural exchanges were held with foreign parties, and multiple teams were sent to local hospitals, communities, military camps, etc. to carry out diagnosis and treatment services and environmental disinfection.
 On January 18, 2019, Peace Ark which completed Mission Harmony-2018, arrived at the military port of Zhoushan.
 The mission lasted 205 days, with a total voyage of 31800 nmi.

 On November 2, 2022, Peace Ark sail from a military port in Zhoushan, Zhejiang, for Mission Harmony-2022, visiting Indonesia and planning to provide medical services in Jakarta for 7 days.
 The ship's maritime hospital was composed of 111 medical staff drawn from the Naval Medical University, with a total of 14 clinical departments, 3 auxiliary departments and a pharmacy, and carried a ship-borne rescue helicopter.
 On the morning of November 29, Peace Arksuccessfully completed Mission Harmony-2022 and returned to China.